How to Self-Direct my IRA or 401k

 Only after the property has been distributed from the retirement account to the IRA owner may the owner or family members reside at or benefit from the property.

-The rationale behind the prohibited transaction rules is that the federal government doesn’t want tax-advantaged accounts being controlled too closely by the owners themselves.
-They believe account holders could ‘game the system’ if left unchecked and design transactions to avoid or unfairly minimize tax by altering the true fair market value of the investment.
+This is because the federal government doesn’t want tax-advantaged accounts being controlled by their owners.
+They believe account holders could ‘game the system’ if left unchecked and design transactions to avoid or unfairly minimize tax.

-Of course, this short article can’t do the topic justice, and anyone self-directing an account I advise you to speak with a tax advisor or lawyer who truly understands the topic.
-This does not mean getting advice from your IRA custodian or 401(k) administrator.
+Of course, this short article can’t do the topic justice.
+We advise anyone self-directing an account to speak with a knowledgeable tax advisor or lawyer Avoid getting advice from your IRA custodian or plan administrator, who likely does not have the specialized knowledge needed to offer sound advice.

 How to Learn More